• Skip to main content

 Tuna sandwiches are a favorite of mine, especially on homemade bread.
 But you can also make things like tuna patties or substitute tuna for salmon and do the same.
 Add these canned fish with some noodles and vegetables to make a casserole.

-You can make casseroles that are cheap to use up leftovers and stretch meats.
+You can make cheap casseroles to use leftovers and stretch meats.
 Check out Pinterest for recipes.

 Oats

 As a filler for meatloaf, meatballs, salmon patties, or any other place you are using ground beef, oats aren’t just for breakfast.
-Consider using them for cookies, granola, or the topping of crisp or cobbler, too.
+Consider using them for cookies, granola, or the topping of crisp or cobbler.

 Generic cereal